Appearance

 Players are not the only game entities that benefit from the patterns of Models and Actions.
 For example, a guild has its own Model to manage its state and respective Actions to modify it.

 The next step is to take a look at the game configs system.
-Game configs allow you to set up and edit your game's data separately from the game's code, so designers can iterate easily and you add content without code updates.
-Following this page's example, in Setting Up Game Configs we'll add an item class to the store and exemplify how to add products while the game is live.
+Game configs allow you to set up and edit your game's data separately from the game's code, so designers can iterate easily and you can add content without code updates.
+Following this page's example, in Setting Up Game Configs, we'll add an item class to the store and exemplify how to add products while the game is live.
 You can also further explore some of the features presented on this page:

 [MetaSerializable]